 Unique among Wisconsin counties, two of Florence County's major rivers, the Pine and Popple, were legislatively designated in 1965 as Wild Rivers and are being managed to allow visitors the opportunity to experience the wildness of a river.
 Today, Florence County rivers act as corridors for hunting, fishing, ATV use, snowmobiling, boating, swimming, hiking, kayaking, canoeing, driving tours, sightseeing, camping, foraging, bicycling, and birdwatching.

 Little Quinnesec Falls 1870: Where the Michigamme River meets the Brule River to form the Menominee River, before the dam was built.

-Picture curtousey of: John Roberts rivers are central Florence County features that are state-designated Wild Rivers.
+Picture courtesy of: John Roberts

 Wild Rivers, The Pine and Popple